Vale of Arryn

 See also: Mountain clans

 The people of the Vale are known as reliable warriors steeped in honor and the worship of the Faith of the Seven.
-Some of the valemen living in the foothills of the Mountains of the Moon have rejected the authority of the Eyrie and live by their own rules.
-These mountain clans, such as the Black Ears and the Burned Men, raid unwary travelers.
+Some of the people living in the foothills of the Mountains of the Moon have rejected the authority of the Eyrie and live by their own rules.
+These mountain clans, such as the Black Ears and the Burned Men, are descendents of the First Men who raid unwary travelers.
+The people of the Three Sisters are known as Sistermen.

 Wheat, corn, and barley is grown in the Vale.
 Not even in Highgarden do the pumpkins grow any larger nor is the fruit any sweeter.
 House Waxley is known for producing scented candles in Wickenden.
 The candles can be scented with nutmeg and other costly spices.